The AMI equipment cage is located in room 126B of the new Rubenstein Arts Center.

 Students enrolled in AMI classes and AMI independent study projects may check out gear to use for AMI class projects.
 Please review our Policies & Procedures for more information.

-Checkouts are for 24 - 48 hours.
 Gear checked out on Thursday must be returned Friday.
 Gear checked out on Friday is due on Monday.
+All other checkouts are for 24 - 48 hours.

 Production Equipment for Course Work